Animal Welfare Basics

 Plus!
 The 5-Step® Animal Welfare Rating

 We work with the Global Animal Partnership to rate our beef, pork, chicken and turkey producers' animal welfare practices.
 We require all farms and ranches that sell to our fresh meat department raising these species to be certified to the 5-Step® Animal Welfare Rating.
-The 5-Step ratings were launched in every Whole Foods Market store in the United States and Canada.
+The 5-Step ratings were launched in every Whole Foods Market store in the United States and Canada in 2011.